-In this article, we will cover the dead cat bounce pattern, which is often a trap for traders looking to get long.
+In this article, we will cover how to trade the dead cat bounce pattern, which is often a trap for traders looking to get long.

-I will do a deep dive into how to trade the pattern and the deadly consequences of timing your entry incorrectly.
+I will do a deep dive into how to trade the dead cat bounce pattern and the deadly consequences of timing your entry incorrectly.

 What is a Dead Cat Bounce?